Connect with others who understand.

 Staging Systems for Myelomas

-Among the systems used to determine the stage of multiple myeloma are the International Staging System (ISS) and the Revised International Staging System (R-ISS).
-Both systems have three stages of multiple myeloma, with stage 1 being the least advanced and stage 3 being the most advanced.
+The International Staging System (ISS) and the Revised International Staging System (R-ISS) are two methods used to determine the stage of multiple myeloma.
+Both systems have three stages of multiple myeloma.
+Stage 1 is the least advanced and stage 3 is the most advanced.
 Stages are sometimes written with Roman numerals, such as stage I or stage III.

 International Staging System